Punk rock: North America

-The California punk scene was fully developed by early 1977.
-In Los Angeles, there were: the Weirdos, the Zeros, the Bags, Black Randy and the Metrosquad, the Germs, Fear, The Go-Go's, X, the Dickies, and the relocated Tupperwares, now dubbed the Screamers.
-Black Flag, then-Panic, formed in Hermosa Beach in 1976.
-They developed a hardcore punk sound and played their debut public performance in a garage in Redondo Beach in December 1977.
-San Francisco's second wave included the Avengers, The Nuns, Negative Trend, the Mutants, and the Sleepers.
-By mid-1977 in downtown New York, bands such as Teenage Jesus and the Jerks led what became known as no wave.
+By 1977, downtown New York bands such as Teenage Jesus and the Jerks and James Chance and the Contortions led what would later become known as no wave.
 The Misfits formed in nearby New Jersey.
 Still developing what would become their signature B movie–inspired style, later dubbed horror punk, they made their first appearance at CBGB in April 1977.
+Subsequently, the Californian punk scene would later emerge, primarily centered in Los Angeles with bands such as the Weirdos, The Dils, the Zeros, the Bags, Black Randy and the Metrosquad, the Germs, Fear, The Go-Go's, X, the Dickies, and the relocated Tupperwares, now dubbed the Screamers.
+San Francisco's punk scene included the Avengers, The Nuns, Negative Trend, the Mutants, and the Sleepers.

 The Dead Boys' debut LP, Young, Loud and Snotty, was released at the end of August.
-October saw two more debut albums from the scene: Richard Hell and the Voidoids' first full-length, Blank Generation, and the Heartbreakers' L.A.M.F.{ One track on the latter exemplified both the scene's close-knit character and the popularity of heroin within it: "Chinese Rocks" — the title refers to a strong form of the drug — was written by Dee Dee Ramone and Hell, both users, as were the Heartbreakers' Thunders and Nolan.
+October saw two more debut albums from the scene: Richard Hell and the Voidoids' first full-length, Blank Generation, and the Heartbreakers' L.A.M.F.
+One track on the latter exemplified both the scene's close-knit character and the popularity of heroin within it: "Chinese Rocks" — the title refers to a strong form of the drug – was written by Dee Dee Ramone and Hell, both users, as were the Heartbreakers' Thunders and Nolan.
 (During the Heartbreakers' 1976 and 1977 tours of Britain, Thunders played a central role in popularizing heroin among the punk crowd there, as well.)
 The Ramones' third album, Rocket to Russia, appeared in November 1977.

+In December 1977, Black Flag performed for the first time in a garage in Redondo Beach, though they initially formed in Hermosa Beach in 1976 under the name Panic.
+They later became influential in the development of hardcore punk.